tonycheang/todo-backend-express-knex/README.md

     % psql postgres -U your_username_here
     postgres=> CREATE DATABASE name_of_db;
     postgres=> GRANT ALL PRIVILEGES ON DATABASE name_of_db TO your_username_here;
+    postgres=> \q
     ```

     > You could change the default database, but Knex's .returning() method will only work for PostgreSQL, MSSQL, and Oracle databases.
 Modifications will be needed for other databases to meet the todo-backend spec.

-4. Add Postgres credentials into .env to allow knex to connect to the database.
+4. Add Postgres credentials into server/.env to allow Knex to connect to the database.
 5. Install Knex globally.

     `npm install knex -g`

 6. Set up the database using Knex migrations.

-    `knex migrate:latest`
+    `cd server && knex migrate:latest`

-7. Start the server on http://localhost:5000:
+7. Start the server on [http://localhost:5000](http://localhost:5000).

     `yarn server`